 - The weight of your breasts means you experience neck, shoulder and back pain

-Send an enquiry form to arrange to see one of our Specialist Plastic Surgeons including Dr Craig Rubinstein, Our Team of Surgeons, Dr Douglas McManamny, Dr Richard Maxwell or Dr Geoff Barnett.
+Send an enquiry form to arrange to see one of our Specialist Plastic Surgeons including Dr Craig Rubinstein, Dr Rebecca Wyten, Dr Richard Sackelariou and Dr Geoff Barnett.

 Or phone us on (03) 8849 1444 during clinic hours.